1A3Dev/LC-ScannableCodes/README.md

 ### Information

-This mod makes it so when you scan a turrets/landmine/big door it shows the terminal code of it.
+This mod makes it so when you scan a turret/landmine/big door it shows the terminal code of it.
 This also slightly increases the scan distance of turrets & big doors to make viewing the terminal code easier.
+It also adds a config option to allow you to scan spike traps.

 ### Support